Explore Montana’s Epic Vacation Rentals from Glacier’s Peaks to Big Sky’s Slopes

 Melting Glaciers

-Despite being named Glacier National Park, the glaciers in the park are dwindling.
+Despite being named Glacier National Park, the park’s glaciers are dwindling.
 In 1850, there were around 150 glaciers, but today, only about 26 remain due to climate change.

 02